ManifoldRG/Manifold-KB/agent-forge/survey/AF survey - Reflexion: Language Agents with Verbal Reinforcement Learning.md

 The Reflexion process:

-- 	Actor produces a trajectory by interacting with the environment
+- 	Actor produces a trajectory by interacting with the environment, and utilizing the short-term (most recent trajectory) and long-term (past self-reflections) memory components.
 - 	Evaluator produces a score based on the generated trajectory.
 This score is only a scalar reward.
 - 	Self-Reflection model analyzes the trajectory and scalar reward, to produce a verbal summary, which is then stored in memory.